What Makes Your Property Value Increase? 12 Key Factors to Watch

 How a home is zoned can affect the market value.
 Zoning is a method used by municipalities to establish local laws that regulate how property can be used within a geographic area.
 A property may be zoned for residential, business, or industrial use.
 Some more specific examples can include low-, medium-, and high-density residential zones.

 While zoning restrictions are designed to protect the value of a home, population and job growth can create the need for residential expansion.
 When zoning laws are modified to allow greater future development, it’s often called upzoning.
-Upzoning can have mixed results and the benefits are often debated.
-Studies have shown that upzoning can increase the market value of the homes with the potential for development.
+Upzoning can have mixed results, and the benefits are often debated.
+Studies have shown that upzoning can have a positive economic impact in its area.

 8. Interest rates